sei-international/leap-weap-integration/README.md

 >1.
 Type `add CSV@0.10.4` and press enter to install version 0.10.4
 ### Installing the integration program
 The integration program, with configuration scripts and translations, is available as a ZIP file.
 It is included as part of a release of the integration software on this site.
 Download the most recent ZIP file and unzip it in a convenient location on your computer.

-> The integration program requires the Julia `ArgParse` package.
+Note that the integration program requires the Julia `ArgParse` package.
 You must add it manually:
->1.
-Open a Julia prompt
+1. Open a Julia prompt
->1.
-Press the `]` key to start the package manager
+1. Press the `]` key to start the package manager
->1.
-Type `add ArgParse` and press enter
+1. Type `add ArgParse` and press enter

 ## Loading the models
 Find the most recent LEAP and WEAP models.
 These will be made available separately -- for example, via Dropbox.
 They should have `.leap` and `.weap` extensions.
 Open the files by double-clicking on them and they will be added to the Areas available from inside LEAP and WEAP.